mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-01-05-animal-crossing-city-folk-impressions.md

 If you don't have access to the internet, but do have a DS, you can take your character to a friend's town through a process called *DS Suitcase*.
 The game essentially saves your character to a DS allowing you to go to a friend's town, mess around, earn bells/trade items/etc, save back to your DS, and then return to your town at home.
 Pretty handy if you don't have an Internet connection to visit a friend via *Nintendo WFC* and want to nab some foreign fruit.

 At first I thought you could transfer your save from the Wii to a SD card and visit this way (similar to the Gamecube game).
 But sadly you can't since the save is locked to your console.
 Although if you installed the Homebrew Channel there are tools that let you transfer it and then edit your town data on a PC.
 Browsing around on Youtube I found a ton of crazy looking towns and glitches going on.
 While it might be fun to tinker with your town, I don't really see the point if you want to get the most enjoyment out of Animal Crossing.
 Getting rich quick and having all the rare stuff right away defeats the purpose of playing the game.
-Meh...
+Meh…

 ### The Town Stuff